-SEC.
-21. Waiver. - The Secretary or his duly authorized representative may waive any requirement set forth in Section 5 of this Act, as well as the fees for the processing or issuance of passports and Travel Documents contained in Section 16 of this Act.
+Sec.
+20. Waiver. - The Secretary is solely authorized to waive any requirement set forth in Section 5 of this Act, as well as the fees for the processing and issuance of passports and travel documents prescribed under Section 16 of this Act.

-SEC.
-22. Setting up of Special Lanes. - The DFA shall arrange accommodations to expedite the application and renewal of passports for senior citizens, persons with disabilities (PWDs), pregnant women, overseas Filipino workers (OFWs), and individuals with emergency and exceptional cases through the creation of special lanes.
+Sec.
+21. Setting up of Special Lanes. - The DFA shall arrange accommodations to expedite the application and renewal of passports for senior citizens, persons with disabilities (PWDs), pregnant women, overseas Filipino workers (OFWs), and individuals with emergency and exceptional cases through the creation of special lanes.
 The DFA shall also institute arrangements to expedite the application and renewal for regular passports from the months of March to June for Muslim Filipinos who are intending pilgrims to the annual hajj pilgrimage in coordination with the National Commission for Muslim Filipinos (NCMF).

-SEC.
-23. Offenses and Penalties. - A passport, being a proclamation of the citizenship of a Filipino, is superior to all other official documents and as such, shall be accorded the higher respect by its holder.
-Any act prejudicial to its integrity is a grave crime against the security of the State and shall be penalized accordingly:

-(a) Offenses relating to issuances; penalties. - (1) A fine of not less than One Hundred Thousand Pesos (P100,000.00) but not more than Two Hundred Fifty

-Thousand Pesos (P250,000.00) and imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years shall be imposed to any person who:

-(i) Acts or claims to act in any capacity or office under the Republic of the Philippines without lawful authority, accepts passport applications, grants, issues or verifies any passport or travel document to any or for any person whomsoever, or is caught selling in whatever capacity passport application forms, or lost or stolen passports and travel documents;

-(ii) Acts or claims to act in any capacity, with the intention to profit thereby, intercepts a person proceeding to the DFA or any of its consular offices or Foreign Service Posts to apply for a passport, and persuades, entices, encourages, or misleads such applicant to course the application through another person or agency other than the DFA or its personnel on the pretext of facilitating its approval or issuance by the DFA; or
+- Sec.
+22. Offenses and Penalties.
+A passport, being a proclamation of the citizenship of a Filipino, is superior to all other official documents and as such, shall be accorded the higher respect by its holder.
+Any act prejudicial to its integrity is a grave crime against the security of the State and shall be penalized accordingly: - a) Offenses relating to issuances; penalties.
+A fine of not less than Fifteen thousand pesos (P15,000.00) but not more than Sixty thousand pesos (P60,000.00) and imprisonment of not less than six (6) years and one (1) day not more than twelve (12) years shall be imposed to any person who: - 1) Acts or claims to act in any capacity or office under the Republic of the Philippines without lawful authority, accepts passport applications, grants, issues or verifies any passport or travel document to any or for any person whomsoever, or is caught selling in whatever capacity passport application forms, or lost or stolen passports and travel documents; or - Acts or claims to act in any capacity, with the intention to profit thereby, intercepts a person proceeding to the DFA or any of its consular offices or Foreign Service Posts to apply for a passport, and persuades, entices, encourages, or misleads such applicant to course the application through another person or agency other than the DFA or its personnel on the pretext of facilitating its approval or issuance by the DFA; or

-(iii) Being neither a diplomatic or consular official, nor an employee authorized to grant, issue, or verify any passport or travel document to or for any person, and even though not claiming to be such, offers, for any material gain or consideration, to escort a passport applicant, or assist the same in booking an appointment, filling out an application form, making payments, handling application documents, or any other action relating to passport application.
+3) Being neither a diplomatic or consular official, nor an employee authorized to grant, issue, or verify any passport or travel document to or for any person, and even though not claiming to be such, offers, for any material gain or consideration, to escort a passport applicant, or assist the same in booking an appointment, filling out an application form, making payments, handling application documents, or any other action relating to passport application.

-(2) A fine of not less than One Hundred Thousand Pesos (P100,000.00) but not more than Two Hundred Fifty Thousand Pesos (P250,000.00) and imprisonment of not less than eighteen (18) months and one (1) day but not more than six (6) years, and upon conviction perpetual disqualification from holding public office shall be imposed to any person who:
+A fine of not less than Fifteen thousand pesos (P15,000.00) but not more than Sixty thousand pesos (P60,000.00) and imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years, and upon conviction, perpetual disqualification from holding public office shall be imposed to any person who: